Removed from ventilator, Bobbi Kristina Brown's condition unchanged - source

 Family members have said Brown, 21, the only child of singers Bobby Brown and Houston, is fighting for her life at Emory University Hospital in Atlanta after she was discovered on Jan.
 31 face down and unresponsive in a bathtub in her suburban home.

-They have said little about the aspiring singer's treatment or medical prognosis.
-Bobby Brown has asked for privacy.
+They have said little about the aspiring singer's treatment or medical prognosis, and Bobby Brown has asked for privacy.

 Police in Roswell, Georgia, are treating the case as a criminal investigation and have been questioning people about the circumstances leading up to Brown being found in the tub.